elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-is-the-myth-of-synoikism-and-how-does-it-relate-to-the-attica-region.md

 url: /learn/history-of-the-world/questions/what-is-the-myth-of-synoikism-and-how-does-it-relate-to-the-attica-region
 score: 9.0
 related_article1:
-    id: 166039
+    id: 166025
-    title: What challenges do archaeologists face in preserving and interpreting ancient Athenian sites?
+    title: >-
+        How did Solon's reforms impact the socioeconomic classes in Athens?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-challenges-do-archaeologists-face-in-preserving-and-interpreting-ancient-athenian-sites
+    url: /learn/history-of-the-world/questions/how-did-solons-reforms-impact-the-socioeconomic-classes-in-athens
 related_article2:
-    id: 166029
+    id: 166023
-    title: What were the defining characteristics of oligarchic factions in ancient Athens?
+    title: >-
+        Who were the Archons, and what was their function in Athenian political institutions?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-defining-characteristics-of-oligarchic-factions-in-ancient-athens
+    url: /learn/history-of-the-world/questions/who-were-the-archons-and-what-was-their-function-in-athenian-political-institutions
 related_article3:
-    id: 166035
+    id: 166037
-    title: How did Athenian art and architecture contribute to its cultural heritage and influence Western civilization?
+    title: >-
+        What were the lasting impacts of Solon and Kleisthenes' reforms on Athenian democracy?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-athenian-art-and-architecture-contribute-to-its-cultural-heritage-and-influence-western-civilization
+    url: /learn/history-of-the-world/questions/what-were-the-lasting-impacts-of-solon-and-kleisthenes-reforms-on-athenian-democracy
 related_article4:
-    id: 166025
+    id: 166024
-    title: How did Solon's reforms impact the socioeconomic classes in Athens?
+    title: >-
+        What was the purpose of the Council of 500 in the governance of Athens?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-solons-reforms-impact-the-socioeconomic-classes-in-athens
+    url: /learn/history-of-the-world/questions/what-was-the-purpose-of-the-council-of-500-in-the-governance-of-athens
 related_article5:
-    id: 166028
+    id: 166022
+    title: >-
-    title: How did the reforms of Ephialtes contribute to the development of radical democracy in Athens?
+        What roles did the Assembly of Citizens and the Law Courts play in Athenian democracy?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-the-reforms-of-ephialtes-contribute-to-the-development-of-radical-democracy-in-athens
+    url: /learn/history-of-the-world/questions/what-roles-did-the-assembly-of-citizens-and-the-law-courts-play-in-athenian-democracy
 ---

 &nbsp;